 A big part of the Bellevue drug detox process is medical detox, which is basically administering drugs and medicine that counteracts the drug in the system and limits withdrawals until the body has time to flush out the influence of the drug.

 It's an important part of the rehab process because those withdrawal symptoms are usually otherwise alleviated simply by going back to the drug.
 Detox is a period of time in which recovering addicts get over the proverbial "hump."
 There is no set time frame for detox - it just depends on how long your withdrawals last - but generally drug detox in Bellevue, WA will last from a few days to a couple weeks.

 Medical detox might seem like the best approach, and it is still an important part of the best drug detox treatments.
 However, medical detox can also create problems for patients in the long term.
 The medications that are generally used for detoxification carry their own withdrawal risks.
 One such drug is suboxone, which is typically used in opiate detox.
 Many times, patients merely slide the focus of their addiction to the detox drug, which puts the process back to square one.

-For that reason, holistic detoxification methods have become more popular recently.
+For that reason, holistic detoxification methods have become more popular recently for drug addiction treatment in Bellevue.
 Holistic detox is a method that utilizes diet and physical fitness as a major component of the program.